chaoscalm/computer-chronicles-revisited/content/post/computer-chronicles-revisited-special-002-jim-warren.md

 Another early show, which seemed to have been scheduled to air first but later pushed back, featured Adam Osborne and Lee Felsenstein, who demonstrated their Osborne I computer.
 Osborne [later appeared](https://smoliva.blog/post/computer-chronicles-revisited-023-steve-wozniak-adam-osborne-lore-harp-gene-amdahl/) on the Cheifet-hosted *Chronicles* in 1984.

-The next issue of*Silicon Gulch Gazette*, published in [November 1981](http://www.bitsavers.org/pdf/computerFaire/SiliconGulchGazette/26_Nov81.pdf), included projected listings for the remaining  *Computer Chornicles* episodes of that year:
+The next issue of *Silicon Gulch Gazette*, published in [November 1981](http://www.bitsavers.org/pdf/computerFaire/SiliconGulchGazette/26_Nov81.pdf), included projected listings for the remaining  *Computer Chronicles* episodes of that year:

 + November 5 -- Software Entrepreneurs (Gary Kildall was likely one of the guests on this episode.)
 + November 12 -- More Educational Computing